You will need to add certain records to your DNS provider to allow Customer.io to send emails using your domain.

 No. The records are written specifically to allow our servers to send for you but not to disallow other servers.

 My host doesn’t support TXT records.
 What do I do?

-Often, a host won’t allow you to add records yourself, but will add them for you.
+Some DNS hosts won’t allow you to add records yourself, but will add them for you.
 As a first step we recommend you talk to your hosting company to see if they can help.
-If records are disallowed entirely, you'll need to:

 If you aren’t able to add our DNS records for authentication, you may need to consider moving your DNS hosting to a separate provider (i.e. DNSimple, DigitalOcean, Cloudflare, etc).
 This would allow you to set up custom records while likely still being able to point your domain to the website hosting provider you’re using.
 If you do consider this, make sure your current website hosting provider supports this.

 Why can’t I verify my domain with Wix?

 Wix doesn’t allow you to add a sub-domain in an MX record, preventing you from verifying your domain.
 If you use Wix, you might consider setting up a custom SMTP server.